chengzeyi/ParaAttention/doc/achieving_the_fastest_hunyuan_video_inference.md

 apply_cache_on_pipe(pipe, residual_diff_threshold=0.035)
 ```

+We observe that the first block cache is very effective in speeding up the inference, and maintaining nearly no quality loss in the generated video.
-Now, on one single NVIDIA H800 GPU, we can generate 129 frames with 720p resolution in 30 inference steps in xx seconds.
+Now, on one single NVIDIA H800 NVLink GPU, we can generate 129 frames with 720p resolution in 30 inference steps in xx seconds.
 This is a xx speedup compared to the base line.

 ## Quantize the model into FP8

 To further speed up the inference and reduce memory usage, we can quantize the model into FP8 with dynamic quantization.
-If your GPU is not capable of FP8 inference, you can choose to quantize the model int INT8.
-Here, we use `float8_weight_only` and `float8_dynamic_activation_float8_weight` to quantize the text encoder and transformer model respectively.
-If you want IN8 quantization, you can use `int8_weight_only` and `int8_dynamic_activation_int8_weight` instead.
+Here, we use  `float8_weight_only` and `float8_dynamic_activation_float8_weight`to quantize the text encoder and transformer model respectively.
+The default quantization method is per tensor quantization.
+If your GPU supports row-wise quantization, you can also try it for better accuracy.
 [diffusers-torchao](https://github.com/sayakpaul/diffusers-torchao) provides a really good tutorial on how to quantize models in `diffusers` and achieve a good speedup.
 Here, we simply install the latest `torchao` that is capable of quantizing HunyuanVideo: